Nitesh-N-D/CarePath/README.md

 # CarePath

-CarePath is a premium full-stack healthcare SaaS platform built for modern health monitoring, clinical collaboration, and structured medical knowledge delivery.
+CarePath is a full-stack healthcare SaaS platform built for modern health monitoring, clinical collaboration, and structured medical knowledge delivery.

 It combines: